kryzin/kryzin-com/README.md

 **Adding next:**

+- Breadcrumbs
 - Bugs
   - pressing enter on search doesn't pass params to url
+  - saved language stopped working?

 **Might add in the future:**

-- Title of post stays at the top of window
-- Author token at top of post
-- testing with jest/react testing lib
-  - test config env (customEnv for jest??)
+- Featured images alt label
+- Increase all fonts
 - Adjust utterance with Theme Mode
   - Done BUT - needs page reload to change
 - Some basic cookie policy in footer + settings + pop-up banner